 In a classic example, if your husband is an alcoholic, and you’re afraid he’ll lose his job, let him be.
 Let him lose his job, if that’s what might happen as a consequence of his excessive drinking.
 You see, if you constantly protect your husband from the consequences of his actions (by phoning his employer and saying he’s sick, or by doing his work for him), he may never experience consequences severe enough to motivate him to seek help for his addiction.
 By “helping” him, or “rescuing” him, you may actually be doing more harm than good, over the longterm.

 If you find yourself terrified by “giving up control” or responsibility for the life of another person, the way to distract yourself, and heal yourself, is to replace your preoccupation with them by doing what you need to do for yourself.
-Make yourself something delicious and healthy to eat, go for a walk, call a friend, work on your taxes, tidy up that messy spare room that’s driving you crazy.
+Do an inventory of your own character and the changes you need to make in your behavior, attitudes and life.
+Make yourself something healthy to eat, go for a walk, call a friend, work on your taxes, tidy up that messy spare room that’s driving you crazy.
 Whatever it is that you need to do to take care of you.

-The best part is, when you start to look after yourself and stop nagging, or controlling, or rescuing everyone else, they’ll start to respect you more, and treat you differently, and maybe even start becoming the kind of person that you’d wished they’d be.
-You’ll be amazed by the miracles that occur.
+The best part is, when you start to look after yourself and stop nagging, or controlling, or rescuing everyone else, it takes pressure off the other person and often removes significant strain from the relationship.
+Often, the other person may respect you more, and treat you differently, and maybe even start implementing some of the changes you’ve been hoping for.